 A student's financial need is determined by using the Expected Family Contribution (EFC) which is derived from the Free Application for Federal Student Aid (FAFSA).
-The EFC takes into account the number of people in the household size, the number of people in college, student income and assets.
-When a student is dependent and required to include parent(s) information on the FAFSA, parent(s) income and assets are taken into consideration as well.
-Need-based aid consists of grants, scholarships, Federal Work-Study, and Direct Subsidized Loans.
-The remainder of the student's budget may be covered by a Direct Unsubsidized Loan, a Direct Parent PLUS Loan, or an alternative loan from a private lender.
-The maximum amount of aid a student can receive is determined by his or her Cost of Attendance Budget.
+The EFC takes into account the number of people in the aid applicant's household, the number of those in the household who are in college, student income, and assets.
+When a student is a dependent aid applicant and required to include parental information on the FAFSA, parent(s) income and assets are taken into consideration as well.
+Need-based aid consists of grants, scholarships, Federal Work-Study, and Direct Student Subsidized Loans.
+Non-need based aid programs include the Direct Student Unsubsidized Loan and the Direct Parent PLUS Loan.
+The maximum amount of aid a student may receive is determined by the student's estimated Cost of Attendance.

 To be considered an independent student when completing the Free Application for Federal Student Aid (FAFSA), you must meet be able to answer "Yes" to one of the FAFSA Dependency questions: Dependency Status.
-If you answer "No" to all questions, parental demographic and income information must be provided on the FAFSA in addition to the student's.
+If you answer "No" to all questions, parental demographic and income information, as well as the signature of at least one parent, must be provided on the FAFSA in addition to the student's.

 There is a Dependency Appeal process.
 However, only well-documented appeals of extreme parental estrangement may be approved.
 Living apart from your parents, being financially independent of your parents, or parents refusing to provide their information on the FAFSA does not allow you to be independent for financial aid purposes.
-Contact your Student Affairs Office to obtain a Dependency Appeal Form and discuss your situation.
+Contact your campus Solution Center/Student Affairs Office or the UW Colleges Student Financial Aid Office to discuss your situation.

 Q. What is the Verification process?

-Q. Do I need to accept my Financial Aid Award Offer?
+Q. Do I need to accept aid from my UW Colleges Financial Aid Award Offer?

 You do not need to accept grants/scholarships.
-You DO need to accept Federal Work-Study and loans.
-You are also required to report if you have other/outside sources of assistance not listed on the award offer.
+You DO need to actively accept Federal Work-Study and student loans in PRISM if it is your intent to do so.
+You are also required to report if you have other/outside sources of assistance not listed as part of your financial aid package.

-Q. What do I need to do to receive a Direct Loan at UW Colleges?
+Q. What do I need to do to receive a Direct Student Subsidized or Unsubsidized Loan at UW Colleges?